callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/06-oligarchy.markdown

 monopolized puppet.
 Counter-authoritarians, we must unite to rid this market-authoritarian threat of the monopolies!
 We must save FOSS, and thus save the internet in the process!
-They don't know that *we* control the internet, *we* have the fundamentals it! *We* have most of the programming languages, and they cannot take that away from *us*! *We* have Linux, GNU and so much more!
+They don't know that *we* control the internet, *we* have the fundamentals for it! *We* have most of the programming languages, and they cannot take that away from *us*! *We* have Linux, GNU and so much more!
 They cannot break us!
-This is a formal call to action, to all of you counter-authoritarians! *We* own the software, and no one can steal that from us!
+This is a formal call to action, to all of you counter-authoritarians!
+*We* own the software, and no one can steal that from us!
 Remember who controls the modern world? *Us*.
 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-
 Well, that sounded awfully radical.
 But yes, I'm being completely honest and